ec429/fc-aviation/README.md

     + a unit enters or leaves the tile;
     + the turn ends.
   - Until the development of Radio, spotting ends the aircraft's turn, which is particularly hazardous for the early defenceless recon planes.
+* Targets at sea can also be "spotted" for naval gunfire, which gives battleships and dreadnoughts a 25% attack bonus against them.
+  - Floatplane scouts and reconnaissance floatplanes are particularly useful for this, as they can be transported by the battleship.

 ## Aircraft category usage